Assignment quick guide

 - Students click the assignment link and click “Add submission” (1)

-- Depending on the teacher’s settings, they either have a text box into which to type their work or an upload area to submit their file (2)
+- Depending on the assignment settings, they either have a text box into which to type their work or an upload area to submit their file (2)

-- They may be able to return to their work and redraft it, or they might be forced to click a submit button to send in a final version which cannot be changed.
+- They may be able to return to their work and redraft it, or they might have to click a submit button to send in a final version which cannot be changed.

 - See Assignment settings for more information.